corda/token-sdk/docs/IWantTo.md

     val tenPounds = 10.GBP issuedBy issuer
 ```

-If you do not need to create amounts of your token type because it is always
+If you do not need to create amounts of your token because it is always
 intended to be issued as a `NonFungibleToken` then you don't have to create
 amounts of it.